 To make sure everything is working properly, wet the glass tube before attempting to connect any tubes.
 This acts as a lubricant and the tube slides without risk of damage.

-Also ensure that the ceramic disc, tube and other surfaces are soaked for at least 30 minutes before use.
+It’s also important to ensure that the ceramic disc, tube and other surfaces are soaked for at least 30 minutes before use.

 It also adds a simple and elegant piece of art to the environment.
 Produces fine, round bubbles as opposed to partial bubbles created by other diffusers.